bytestring-net/bevy_lunex/README.md

 ## Description

 > [!NOTE]
 > This library is EXPERIMENTAL.
-I do not guarantee consistent updates.
-I'm developing it for my own personal use, so if I judge it has outlived its use case, I will stop developing this project.
+Judge yourself if it is a good fit for your project.

 Bevy_Lunex is built on a simple concept: to use Bevy's ECS as the foundation for UI layout and interaction, allowing developers to manage UI elements as they would any other entities in their game or application as opposed to bevy_ui.